- Free Spiritual Guidance

 Perhaps our world is burdened with enough spiritual paths and spiritual teachers.
 While it is interesting to note the level of spiritual development shown by adherents to various types of spirituality - it seems more useful to focus on the spiritual goal of a life that makes sense.

 A sense-full life can include and integrate the various levels of chosen paths of spiritual development.
 Following the evolutionary hierarchy described by Dr Clare Graves, a sense-full life can includes all spiritual levels in an integrated whole:

-Physical comfort can include an
+Physical comfort can include an awareness of coincidences

 Family togetherness can include dead ancestors and family spirits

 Respect for power can include protecting weaker members

 Material success can include donations to the community

 Community equality can include diverse expressions of spirituality